JeremyOng96/Metaheuristic-Optimization-for-Crack-Sealing/README.md

 # Metaheuristic-Optimization-for-Crack-Sealing

-The official implementation of Metaheuristic Crack Sealing Path Planning Based on Discrete Grey Wolf Optimizer (http://dx.doi.org/10.2139/ssrn.4684040).This repository converts binary images into fully connected graphs and uses path planning algorithms such as 2-opt, 3-opt and other metaheuristic optimizers for crack sealing.
+The official implementation of Metaheuristic Crack Sealing Path Planning Based on Discrete Grey Wolf Optimizer.
+This repository converts binary images into fully connected graphs and uses path planning algorithms such as 2-opt, 3-opt and other metaheuristic optimizers for crack sealing.
 The planner accepts a binary image and then performs path planning using the binary image.

 Original image       |  Binary image    |  Output path :-------------------------:|:-------------------------:|:-------------------------: